chepiv/RENTSPOT/README.md

 - Hibernate
 - JUnit

-This app was made in hurry due to the coming deadline. :laughting:
+This app was made in hurry due to the coming deadline. :smile:

 For example the whole @Service layer was ommited in order to make this app works.